Empowering book subscription box service wins £10,000 first prize at StartUp Sussex 2018

-The annual enterprise programme, delivered by Sussex Innovation for students and recent graduates from the University of Sussex, was bigger than ever, with more entrants, finalists and winners than ever before.
+The annual enterprise programme, delivered by the Sussex Innovation Centre - a wholly owned subsidiary of the University of Sussex - for students and recent graduates from the University of Sussex, was bigger than ever, with more entrants, finalists and winners than ever before.

 The winners were revealed last night at an awards ceremony held at the Sussex Innovation Centre, emerging victorious from an initial pool of more than 80 students, who began the programme back in October.

 Molly Masters, a third year English Literature student, was inspired to start Books That Matter during reading for her English Literature degree.

 The service aims to deliver a new and interesting book by a female author to subscribers each month, along with two gifts made by independent creatives and exclusive access to an online book club for members to debate that month’s delivery.